rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 </div>
 ```

-We are also going to add [Bootstrap](https://getbootstrap.com/) styling so it doesn't look so dull, add the following tag to `app/views/layouts/application.html.erb`
+We are also going to add [Bootstrap](https://getbootstrap.com/) styling so it doesn't look so dull.
+To do this, add the following tag to `app/views/layouts/application.html.erb`

 ```html
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/css/bootstrap.min.css">